 Do such things ever make you wonder how competent our leaders are?

 It also makes one wonder exactly when anyone is going to realize that this Ethanol adventure has been a really stupid idea!
 Our government has provided the (taxpayer) money to nearly entirely finance everything related to Ethanol, so businesses have had very little to lose.
-(Our politicians see that Brazil has accomplished getting most of their vehicles to run on Brazil-grown-corn Ethanol, but Brazil has far fewer vehicles than we do and they have very large croplands that are not needed for feeding cattle, so it works pretty well in that country.
+(Our politicians see that Brazil has accomplished getting most of their vehicles to run on Brazil-grown-sugar-cane Ethanol, but Brazil has far fewer vehicles than we do and they have very large croplands that are not needed for feeding cattle, so it works pretty well in that country.
 As to why politicians assume that it will work in the USA is pretty hard to fathom!)

 This discussion has been meant to show that the several alternative ways of storing energy that companies seem to be aggressively promoting (like batteries) are fine if the needs are VERY small.
 As soon as you start considering significant amounts of energy, most get ridiculously expensive, and often impractical!